ktkyletran/README-Generator/README.md

 </ul>

 <h1 id="description">Description:</h1>
-<p>An app that generates a README file based on a series of prompts regarding the file criteria.</p>
+<p>An app that generates a README file based on a series of prompts regarding the file criteria.
+The file "README-Test.md" is an example file created using this app.</p>

+<h1 id="walk-thru">Walk Through Video</h1>
+<p>The video in the link demonstrates the apps functionality and how to use it.</p>
+<a href="https://drive.google.com/file/d/1N9Me9wg0IDMQn24IdJMDP2ef0OUHeem9/view">Video Link</a>

 <h1 id="installation">Installation</h1>